cloudflare/cloudflare-docs/content/email-security/reporting/unified-search/_index.md

 	- **Domain**: Searches for messages from a specific domain.
 	- **Message ID**: Searches for messages with the stated message ID.
 	- **Alert ID**: Searches for messages with the stated alert ID.
 4. **Detections only** is enabled by default.
 This means that the system will only search through and display emails that Area 1 has marked with a [detection disposition](/email-security/reference/dispositions-and-attributes/).
-It works similarly to [Detection Search](/email-security/reporting/search/detection-search/).
 If you prefer to search through and view all emails that have been processed by Area 1, whether they are marked with a detection disposition or not, disable this option.
 5. The **All detections** drop-down menu allows you to refine your search by detection disposition.
 This menu will be disabled if **Detections only** is not selected.
 6. By default, the search results are limited to the previous 30 days.
 Select **Last 30 days** to change this setting.
 7. (Optional) You can download the results from your search in CSV format.
 The CSV file is capped at 1,000 rows.